Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 Some problems faced: One issue that took longer to fix that I didnt antisapate was on shorter desktop screen sizes with the footer fixed to the bottom, the main section content would overlap.
 I then fixed after some online research using flexbox.

+<h3>Deployment</h3>
-DEPLOYMENT For this project, local deployment was not required.
+For this project, local deployment was not required.
 I've deployed the site using GitHub Pages, and is available here: https://shanenoonan.github.io/milestoneProject1/

-CREDITS
+<h3>Credits</h3>

 Content Colour gradient from https://uigradients.com/#Quepal